ajomuch92/vue-upper/README.md

-# vue-reset-data
+# Vue Upper
-A mixin to reset your data to some point of time for VueJS components
+A directive for Vuejs to transform the text to upper over an input, even transforming when binding a variable

 ### Install